Kishimotovn/KiNetworking/README.md

 [![License](https://img.shields.io/cocoapods/l/KiNetworking.svg?style=flat)](https://cocoapods.org/pods/KiNetworking)
 [![Platform](https://img.shields.io/cocoapods/p/KiNetworking.svg?style=flat)](https://cocoapods.org/pods/KiNetworking)

+This library is a modern network layer built for high configuration + TDD The library has the uasge of Alamofire, Promises and SwiftyJSON to make operations that help you go from API call to model directly.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.